 Design and platforms

-Markets.com offers their services via a web-based platform and mobile apps (both IOS and Android).
+Markets.com offers its services via a web-based platform and mobile apps (both IOS and Android).

 The first thing that you see, as mentioned earlier, is the language choice.
 But be aware that not all words and concepts are appropriately translated.
 Luckily, you can change the language at any moment.
 In order to ensure no miscommunications, English is recommended as the main language.